The CEO of Honor, George Zhao, has hinted at some of the new features that will bring his Honor Band 5 activity band and an image of it.

 The new Honor Band 5 is expected to include 6-axis IMU sensor, capable of detecting breaststroke style while swimming, as well as knowing the distance, rounds, number of beats, SWOLF index (measure of efficiency that measures the relationship between the distance you travel per stroke and the number of strokes you give at different distances), in addition to the calories burned in the water.

-The new Honor Band 5 is expected to have dimensions of 4.3 x 1.7x 1.1 cm, in addition to a weight of only 22.7 grams and mount an AMOLED screen.
-It has a look very similar to that of the Xiaomi Mi Band 4, especially with that start button so characteristic.
+The new Honor Band 5 is expected to have dimensions of 4.3 x 1.7x 1.1 cm and a weight of only 22.7 grams and mount an AMOLED screen.
+It looks very similar to the Xiaomi Mi Band 4, especially with that start button so characteristic.